 - If the mailing address is wrong, the owner should update the address promptly.

-- If an ownership change has occurred, the seller should report the sale to the Registry, and the purchaser should submit their application for registration, evidence of ownership and $5 registration fee to the Registry as soon as possible.
+- If an ownership change has occurred, the seller should report the sale to the Registry by sending in their registration certificate with the reverse side completed.
+The purchaser should submit their application for registration, evidence of ownership and $5 registration fee to the Registry as soon as possible.